2026 Ladder enrollment opens in Marchjoin this list for early access and sponsor updates.

 15. Score Reporting:

-The winner is responsible for entering the match score on the platform.
+• The winner is responsible for entering the match score on GTN.

 16. Player Contact Info: